Class RedisConnection

 • move

-public boolean move(String key,
+public boolean move(String key, long db)

 Description copied from interface: RedisConnectionCommands